In December 2022, at 49 years old, I began experiencing symptoms that led to my diagnosis of early-onset Parkinson’s disease.

 Since then, I’ve often felt frustrated by how hard it is to find clear, easy-to-understand information.
-It’s not that there’s a lack of information out there, but navigating it can be overwhelming, and it often feels like there’s not enough time for doctors to really explain things in a way that makes sense.
+It’s not that information isn’t available, but navigating it can be overwhelming—and it often feels like there isn’t enough time for doctors to really explain things in a way that makes sense.

-What I also find challenging is the medical community’s cautious approach.
-Sometimes it feels a bit too focused on limitations, and honestly, that can be discouraging.
+Another challenge I’ve encountered is the medical community’s cautious approach.
+At times, it seems overly focused on limitations—and honestly, that can be discouraging.

-That’s why I’ve created this space—to gather and share the most up-to-date, cutting-edge information that could really make a difference.
+That’s why I created this space: to gather and share the most up-to-date, cutting-edge information that could truly make a difference.
+This website is, in a way, my personal organizer—public by design.
+And there’s Dopa VOX, where I post random thoughts—and so can you.

 "Currently, stem cell research for Parkinson’s disease remains with therapies being tested in the brains of monkeys." - My neurologist, 10 April 2025 - (with a hint of pity for my lack of knowledge, and my hope being misplaced.)